Care

 carbon steel frying pan

-For both of these methods, you’ll want a clean, dry pan and a small amount of either seasoning wax or a flavor-neutral oil with a high smoke point, such as grapeseed (our favorite) or canola.
+For both of these methods, you’ll want a clean, dry pan and a small amount of either our Seasoning Wax or a flavor-neutral oil with a high smoke point, such as grapeseed (our favorite) or canola.
 You’ll also want a paper or dish towel to apply the oil with, and a sheet pan lined with aluminum foil to catch any drips.

-Again, you don’t need to worry about this process if you’re using a pre-seasoned pan, such as our seasoned Carbon Steel Frying Pan or Griddle—though you can apply either of these methods whenever you need to re-season your pan.
+Again, you don’t need to worry about this process if you’re using a pre-seasoned pan, like our seasoned Carbon Steel Frying Pan or fan-favorite Griddle—though you can apply either of these methods whenever you need to re-season your pan.

 Stovetop Method

-The stovetop method is a quick, easy alternative to the oven method—note that this works best for gas stoves, where induction and electric stovetops may find more success with the oven method below.
+The stovetop method is a quick, easy alternative to the oven method—note that this works best for gas stoves, while induction and electric stovetops may find more success with the oven method below.

 1. Add a few drops of oil to the pan, then use your paper or dish towel to rub a light layer of oil on the inside of the pan.